 Commission on Cancer Outstanding Achievement Award for 5 Surveys, 15 Years in a Row

 The Commission on Cancer (CoC), a quality program of the American College of Surgeons (ACS), has awarded its prestigious Outstanding Achievement Award to the Cancer Center at Good Samaritan Hospital Medical Center for the fifth consecutive survey, 15 years in a row.
 This is a recognition only earned by seven cancer programs nationwide.
 To earn the Outstanding Achievement Award, a cancer program must meet or exceed the CoC quality care standards, be evaluated every three years through a survey process, and maintain levels of excellence in the delivery of comprehensive patient-centered care.

 Get With The Guidelines®-Stroke Gold Plus Quality Achievement Award with Target Stroke – Honor Roll Elite & Target: Type 2 Diabetes Honor Roll

 The American Heart Association and American Stroke Association have recognized the hospital’s commitment to providing the most appropriate stroke treatment according to nationally recognized, research-based guidelines based on the latest scientific evidence.
-Good Samaritan has been recognized as a Stroke Gold Plus facility since 2009, but this marks the first time that the medical center has achieved Target: Stroke Honor Roll status.
+Good Samaritan has been recognized as a Stroke Gold Plus facility since 2009, but this marks the second time that the medical center has achieved Target: Stroke Honor Roll status.

 Hospitals must achieve 85 percent or higher adherence to all Get With The Guidelines-Stroke achievement indicators for two or more consecutive 12-month periods and achieve 75 percent or higher compliance with five of eight Get With The Guidelines-Stroke Quality measures to receive the Gold Plus Quality Achievement Award